OnMarket Review For Business Owners

 This independent review has been written for startups & growing companies who are considering using OnMarket to raise money with equity crowdfunding.

 In this OnMarket review, you will learn about:

 - What Is Unique / Different About OnMarket

 - Advice – How To Raise Money Through OnMarket

 OnMarket Attitude To Curation:

-OnMarket favors more careful screening of the companies that are allowed to be published on their platform.
-Every month, their team decides to work with (on average) approximately one or two of the 20 or so companies that approach them.
+OnMarket favors more careful screening of the companies that are allowed on their platform.
+Every month, their team decides to work with (on average) approximately one or two of the 200ish companies that approach them.

 Here is how they decide which of these to go ahead with: OnMarket will look into understanding the company’s business model, conduct thorough due diligence on their founders and senior management, and dig deep into the investment thesis to make sure that it is palatable to their investor database.
 Putting companies through this kind of rigorous analysis closely mirrors the background of OnMarket’s team members, who mostly come from careers in advisory, capital markets and M&A.

 One of the reasons for this approach is that the Australian landscape is still coming to terms with awareness of equity crowdfunding.
 OnMarket’s view is that a lot of trust still needs to be built with investors if equity crowdfunding is to take its place as an accepted part of the early-stage investment landscape.
 OnMarket believes that this necessitates an investor-first approach – which means being careful about which companies are actually fit for equity crowdfunding, and taking the time to do a lot for investor education.